 The CFO uses past results from accounting to develop strategic, forward-looking, and long-term forecasts, plans, and investment recommendations.
 A modern CFO is expected to be the main communicator of the business’s financial health and strategy to both internal and external audiences (including the Board of Directors and investors).
 Here’s what this can look like:

 - Guarantor of Financial Integrity: This is table stakes today.
 CFOs need a robust background in accounting and finance, preferably across multiple industries and sizes of organizations to be able to implement best practices gleaned from a variety of experiences.

-- Chief Communicator of Business Financial Health: The CFO, more than the CEO, owns internal and external communication of the business’ financial health and strategy.
-This includes employees, board of directors, investors, stock analysts, bankers, audit firms, and more.
+- Chief Communicator of Business Financial Health: The CFO, more than the CEO, owns internal and external communication of the business’s financial health and strategy.
+This includes employees, the board of directors, investors, stock analysts, bankers, audit firms, and more.

 - C Suite Partner: It’s been said that the best CFOs are the right hand of the CEO and a reliable partner with the rest of the management team.
 The CFO is the position that has the broadest view of the organization behind the CEO and, as such, they are leaders who can work well with the management team to strategize the best path to the organization’s goals.

 - Operations Involvement: A deep understanding of the business is essential.
 A business’ financials are simply a reflection of its people, their decisions, behaviors, processes, and systems.
 Understanding the broad scope of these factors, identifying the root cause, and assessing their impact on the top and bottom lines is essential for any good CFO.